frontarm/mdx-util/README.md

 MDXC also provides a few extra options.

 - `commonJS` *bool* If true, your imports/exports will be transformed to use `require()` and `module.exports`
-- `unwrapped` *bool` If true, the component definition boilerplate will be omitted
+- `unwrapped` *bool* If true, the component definition boilerplate will be omitted
+- `pragma` *string* Allows you to set the JSX pragma to something other than the default of `React.createElement`.
+Setting the pragma will stop mdxc from importing `React` by default.

 To see this all in use, here is a slimmed-down version of the `mdx-loader` package: